-The physical layer standards deal with three basic functions which are described below:
+The physical layer standards deal with three basic functions which described below:

-Components of this layer are the electronic hardware devices; media, and other connectors such as NIC, cable, and connector that transmit and carry the signals.
-Hardware components such as NICs, interfaces and connectors, cable materials, and cable designs are all specified in standards associated with the physical layer.
+Components of this layer are the electronic hardware devices; media, and other connectors such as NIC, cable, and connector that send and carry the signals.
+Hardware components such as NIC, interfaces and connectors, cable materials, and cable designs are all specified in standards associated with the physical layer.

 The physical layer must generate the electrical, optical, or wireless signals that represent the “1” and “0” on the media.
-The method of representing the bits is called the signaling method.
+The method of representing the bits is signaling.
 The physical layer standards must define what type of signal represents a “1” and what type of signal represents a “0”.
-This can be as simple as a change in the level of an electrical signal or optical pulse.
+This can be as simple as a change in the level of an electrical signal or an optical pulse.
 For example, a long pulse might represent a 1 whereas a short pulse represents a 0.
 Modulation techniques are a common method to send data.
-Modulation is the process by which the characteristic of one wave modifies another wave.
+Modulation is the process by which the character of one wave modifies another wave.